bitmason/advent-of-code-2021/README.md

 My solutions for [Advent of Code 2021](http://adventofcode.com/2021).

-This should work on any Common Lisp installation but I use SBCL and Quicklisp.
+Common Lisp.
+All solutions work.
+Most have room for improvement but I ain't got that kinda time!